Nikscorp/soap/README.md

 I did this project as a task for my Cloud Computing course with requirements to provide basic HA configuration for Docker Swarm mode.

-You can try this configuration by running:
+You can try this configuration by these steps:

+1. Follow steps 1-3 from "Get pre-built image" instruction.
+2. Choose node db location and mark this node.
+   - `docker node update --label-add com.soap.role=db_node <your node>`
+3. Run deploy.
-`docker stack deploy -c docker-compose.yml soap`
+   - `docker stack deploy -c docker-compose.yml soap`

-Consider changing the placement of the replicas and count.
+Consider changing the count of the replicas.